vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 **GLOBAL-02 | Lack of Storage Gap (resolved)**: Several contracts were upgradable including `AdminContract`, `StabilityPoolManager`, `TroveManager` etc. This means there needs to be a storage gap to allow the addition of new state without compromising existing deployments.
 In response, the Certik report indicates the team has modified the design and opted for non-upgradeable contracts.
 While non-upgradeable contracts prevent future changes that could compromise the protocol, there are still options for the system to make updates.
 The Protocol Owner multisig could still addNewCollateral through the AdminContract ([source](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code)) or they could make updates to parameters through the DFrancParameters contract ([source](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code)).

+**DPK-01 | Lack of Input Validation (partially resolved)**: A minor contract risk exists in the `dfrancParameters` contract setMCR() and setCCR() functions that can potentially be set such that a user's MCR is greater than the CCR, which would essentially prevent recovery mode from activating ([source](https://skynet.certik.com/projects/defi-franc)).
+This has not been changed in the deployed code.

 **Audit Recommendations**